shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_PolicyEngine.md

 ###Security Objective
- - Authorize a user to perform operations based on his role and rule defined in the policy.json file.
+ - Authorize an authenticated user to perform requested action on a target resource based on token credentials, and rule defined in the policy.json file.

 <a name="dfd"/>